 - (b) Where a new position is created and its allocation cannot be determined the matter may be discussed with the relevant employee(s) and, where requested, their representative, and/or referred to the commission for resolution. - (c) Payment is determined by the skill level of the role, not the tasks undertaken.
 Payment does not automatically vary when particular tasks or new tasks are performed.
 (QFRS & QFRSCC 5.1.1)

-12.3 Movement between classification levels
+12.3 Movement between and within classification levels8

-Movement between classification levels will be:
+Movement between and within classification levels shall be in accordance with Schedule 1